sergedev/finance-dashboard/README.md

 ## How to Use Your Own Data

+The dashboard comes with dummy data in `data_dummy/finance.2025.xlsx` so you can see how it works out of the box.
+When you're ready to use your own data:

-### Option 1: Export from Your Bank
+### Step 1: Create Your Excel File

+1. Create a new Excel file named `finance.2025.xlsx` in the `data/` folder (not data_dummy)
+2. Create three sheets named exactly: **Transactions**, **Categories**, **Snapshots**
+3. Add the column headers as specified in the Data Format section above
+4. The dashboard will automatically detect and load your data instead of the dummy data

+### Step 2: Add Your Transaction Data

-1. Export transactions from your bank as CSV
+1. Export transactions from your bank (usually as CSV)
-2. Reformat to match the required column structure
+2. Copy the data into the "Transactions" sheet
+3. Ensure dates are in DD-MMM-YY format (Excel will format these automatically)
+4. Ensure amounts are plain numbers (negative for expenses, positive for income)
-3. Add Category column (can be blank initially)
+5. Add a Category column (can be blank initially - will be auto-categorized)
-4. Replace `data/transactions.2025.csv` with your file

-### Option 2: Manual Categorization

-1. Create a `categories.csv` file with keywords from your transactions
+### Step 3: Set Up Categories

+1. In the "Categories" sheet, add keywords that appear in your transaction descriptions
-2. Map each keyword to a category
+2. Map each keyword to a category (e.g., "TESCO" → "Groceries")
-3. The dashboard will automatically categorize transactions based on keyword matches
+3. The dashboard will automatically match keywords and categorize transactions
+4. Leave Occurrence column blank - it will be calculated automatically

+### Step 4: Add Net Worth Snapshots (Optional)

+1. In the "Snapshots" sheet, add rows for each account snapshot
+2. Take snapshots monthly or at regular intervals to track net worth over time
+3. Include interest rates for accounts that earn interest
+4. Specify Rate_Type as AER, Gross, or PA

 ### Tips for Better Categorization

 - Use specific keywords first (e.g., "TESCO EXTRA" before "TESCO")
 - Include common variations (e.g., "SAINSBURY", "SAINSBURYS")
-- Review the Occurrence column to ensure keywords are matching correctly
+- Keywords are matched case-insensitively
 - Start with broad categories and refine over time
+- Add new categories as needed - the dashboard will update automatically

 ## Privacy & Security

 ### Your Data Stays Local
 - All processing happens in your browser
-- No data is sent to any server
+- No data is sent to any server (except for exchange rate API)
 - No analytics or tracking
-- Works completely offline (after first load of Chart.js and PapaParse from CDN)
+- Works completely offline (after first load of Chart.js and SheetJS from CDN)

 ### Git Protection
 The `.gitignore` file is configured to prevent your personal financial data from being committed to git:
-- All CSV files in `data/` are ignored by default
+- All Excel files (`*.xlsx`, `*.xls`) in `data/` are ignored by default
-- Only template/example files will be tracked
+- Only template/example files will be tracked (e.g., `*.example.xlsx`)

-**Important**: If you plan to version control this project, never commit your personal CSV files.
+**Important**: If you plan to version control this project, never commit your personal Excel file containing financial data.

 ## Customization